Moon-Elf/Handwriting-Recognition/README.md

 The model is trained using the CTC loss.
 The training process involves:

-- Splitting data into training and validation sets
 - Training the model on the training set
 - Evaluating the model on the validation set